-A protest was held today outside the Houses of Parliament to demand funding to make at least 1,500 tower blocks safe, and free from combustible cladding.
+A protest was held today outside the Houses of Parliament to demand funding to make at least 1,500 tower blocks safe, and free from the combustible cladding.
 The protest was attended by more than 100 residents, including those from affected tower blocks in Manchester, Birmingham, and Leeds.
 Bishop Lloyd and Jackson also attended the rally to show their support for those who are trapped by unsafe cladding.

 The Mayor of Greater Manchester, Andy Burnham, led the rally and called for a bailout to improve fire safety for the thousands of people living in residential buildings and apartment blocks wrapped in dangerous cladding across the country.
 Andy Burnham stated: